galenlim/hackthebox-htb-writeups/servmon.md

 ## Enumerating FTP

-Connect with to FTP with this command.
+Connect to FTP with this command.

 `ftp 10.10.10.184`